 Why has indoor been preferred over the years?

-Outdoor marijuana does not exactly allow for inconspicuousness, and as a result is an easy target for law enforcement.
-This pressure has meant that over the years attention to the genetics of the outdoor marijuana plant has waned.
+Outdoor weed does not exactly allow for inconspicuousness, and as a result is an easy target for law enforcement.
+This pressure has meant that over the years attention to the genetics of the outdoor cannabis plant has waned.

 Why choose to grow indoors?

-As I said earlier, both styles of growing marijuana have their benefits.
-There are things that indoor marijuana are and are not good for.
-One of the most obvious benefits of growing marijuana indoors is protection from the natural elements and being able to harvest perpetually.
+As I said earlier, both styles of growing cannabis have their benefits.
+There are things that indoor cannabis are and are not good for.
+One of the most obvious benefits of growing cannabis indoors is protection from the natural elements and being able to harvest perpetually.
 This is good if you are trying to manufacture a strain, and you are looking to decrease all the possible variables.

 Producing the entire growing environment from scratch means that the grower can be in control of all of the variables when growing.
 This means growers can ensure a really consistent production of buds.